Skip to content

 Is Version Of

-Label Version
+Label Is Version Of

-URI dct_isVersionOf_sm
+URI https://opengeometadata.org/ogm-aardvark/#is-version-of

 Obligation Optional

-Multivalued true
+Multivalued True

-Purpose To indicate that an item is part of a series of resources that are updated or altered and to provide a link to a different variant or adaption
+Purpose To indicate that an item is part of a series of resources that are updated or altered and to provide a link to a different variant or adaption.

 Entry Guidelines Enter the ID of the most recent related record OR create a parent record to group versions together.

-Controlled Vocabulary no
+Controlled Vocabulary No

-Example value ["xyz-1234"]
+Example Value ["xyz-1234"]

 Element Set DCMI